akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The King’s retinue appeared around the bend—a dozen mounted knights, a cart with provisions, a cluster of servants.
 At their head rode Henry himself, on a great grey horse, his cloak dark against the pale sky.
 Beside him, on a white palfrey, sat Queen Matilda, her expression curious and warm.

 Beatrice had seen the King in his hall, seated, laughing.
-Seeing him now, riding toward her home, was different.
+Seeing him now, riding towards her home, was different.
 He was not a king on a throne; he was a man on a horse, broad‑shouldered, watchful, taking in every detail of the lane, the cottages, the villagers who knelt.
 The Queen, too, looked about her with interest – at the flowers, the children, the smoke rising from the cottages.

 The children threw their flowers.
 The women curtsied and the men bowed, heads uncovered.
 The Reeve’s daughter called out, “God save the King and Queen!”
 The blacksmith bellowed, “Long live Henry and Maude!”.
 Henry grinned.
 Matilda inclined her head graciously.